Amadeo Barletta Barletta: Dominican Republic

 From 1950 to 1959 his businesses grow and diversify.
 He was the owner and editor of "El Mundo", one of the largest Cuban newspapers during the 1950s, and was also the exclusive representative for General Motors in Cuba, Venezuela and the Dominican Republic.
+In 1960, after the Cuban Revolution, Fidel Castro expropriated all of Barletta's businesses and he was granted amnesty at the Italian embassy in Havana.
+He had owned forty-three businesses, worth a combined $43 million.

-In 1960, Fidel Castro expropriated all his businesses and he was forced into exile with his family.
+Later life

 In 1962 right after Rafael Trujillo's assassination, he moves back to the Dominican Republic and he reorganize his old car business.
 In 1964 he obtains distribution exclusivity for Nissan.

 He died in the Dominican Republic (October 27, 1975).

 Legacy

 Amadeo Barletta Barletta married Nelia Ricart and had two children, Amadeo Barletta Jr., who was born in Santo Domingo, Dominican Republic in 1923, and Nelia Filomena Barletta Ricart, also born in Santo Domingo, Dominican Republic in 1932.

 Amadeo Barletta Ricart married Laura Amelia Vicini Cabral and there are no descendants from this marriage.
 Amadeo Jr. died in January 1st, 1976.

 Nelia Filomena Barletta Ricart married Miguel Morales Abreu, the son of Miguel Morales y Calvo de la Puerta, marquess of Valle-Siciliana, and had two children: Miguel Morales Barletta and Nelia Morales Barletta.